KSH-code/study/A Philosophy of Software Design.md

 ## Bring together if information is shared
 - decomposition of http data and parse each data.

+## Bring together to eliminate duplication
+- repeated snippet should be reaplcead with a method call. but, the simple code like code of 2 lines is unnecssary replcaing.

 ## Bring together if it will simplify the interface
 - DRY